-While it is very important that the SSC maintains its pre-determined time schedule it is critical that they are satisfied the stage is in a safe condition to run.
-If ensuring the stage is safe means delays then this cannot be avoided.
+While it is very important that the Spectator Safety Car maintains its pre-determined time schedule it is critical that they are satisfied the stage is in a safe condition to run.
+Even if ensuring the stage is safe means delays then this cannot be avoided.